“What?!!!! This is composed by Anu Malik? Really?”

-One that is particularly notable for its excellent orchestration, Sambhala Hai Maine begins with a sweet whistle characteristic to the ’90s.
-This haunting composition remains fresh till date and is easily one of Kumar Sanu’s career-best.
+One that is particularly notable for its excellent orchestration, Sambhala Hai Maine begins with a sweet whistle characteristic of the ’90s.
+This haunting composition remains fresh to date and is easily one of Kumar Sanu’s career best.
 My favourite bit in the song?
 The classic Anu Malik piano strain that appears between the mukhda and the antara.

 Personally, it isn’t an easy task to pick a favourite from Anu Malik’s soundtrack for Umrao Jaan (2006).
 There’s the mystique of Pehle Pehel, the anguish in Main Na Mil Sakoon Jo Tumse and the exquisite beauty of Salaam competing with this heartbreaking number.

 Agle Janam Mohe with its powerful rendition (Richa Sharma) and heartrending lyrics comes with minimal instrumentation and it is Anu Malik’s music that deserves the biggest applause.

 The young version of the same number by Anmol Malik is equally tear-jerking.
 A clear case where a gem of a soundtrack comes in a film that doesn’t do half the justice to the musician’s efforts.